Minnesota Working Group for Climate-Smart Commodities

 • Find the press release from the Oct.
 24, 2023, meeting here.

-More information on the Partnerships for Climate-Smart Commodities.
+More information on the here

 The Minnesota Working Group is coordinated by Minnesota Farmers Union in partnership with Minnesota Milk, Edge Dairy Farmer Cooperative and The Nature Conservancy.